MADLAB96/suffer-bot/readme.md

  - Twitch integration
     - Possible bot re-write
         - To make commands generic (Twitch, discord, etc.)
+    - Remove Commando, replace with generic class system so commands can be for both Twitch and Discord (or any other).
+    -
+ - Database integration.
+    - basic metrics
+    - add new response
+ - Re Add logging
 ### TODO API tokens documentation